Saadgipuniwala/forest-fire-risk-prediction/README.md

 ## Honest Limitations

-- Validated against one real historical event and one held-out season, not multiple independent fire seasons — a promising proof of concept, not an operationally proven system
+- Validated against one real fire season (2024, April–June), not multiple independent fire years — a promising proof of concept, not an operationally proven system
+- The original "3–5 day early warning before a single fire" framing doesn't fully apply — the 2024 fire season involved sustained fire activity over months rather than one isolated ignition, so validation measures the model's ability to track season-long risk and its decline, not lead time before a specific event
 - Currently validates against *historical* dates, not live/future forecasts.
 A natural next step would be using Open-Meteo's forecast API (instead of the historical archive) combined with the most recent available NDVI reading, to predict real upcoming risk rather than only past dates
 - No deep learning (ConvLSTM) attempted — deliberately scoped out given project timeline and no prior deep learning experience; documented as future work, not an oversight
+- Predicts at district level, not sub-district zones — a reasonable scope for a solo project timeline; grid-level prediction (as in the original concept) is a natural next step

 ## Tech Stack

 Python · pandas · scikit-learn · XGBoost · Google Earth Engine · Flask · JavaScript

+## Running Locally

 ## Running Locally
 ```